shipkit/shipkit-changelog/README.md

     }

     tasks.named("githubRelease") {
-        //GitHub API url, configure if you use GitHub Enterprise, default as below ghApiUrl = "https://api.github.com"
+        //Github API url, configure if you use Github Enterprise, default as below ghApiUrl = "https://api.github.com"

         //Repository where to create a release, *no default*